project-gemmi/gemmi/docs/mol.rst

 related to alternative conformations".

 Gemmi exposes the *altloc* field to the user (like mmdb).
-On top of it it offers simple utilities that make working with conformers
+On top of it it offers utilities that make working with conformers
 easier:

 - functions that ignore all but the main conformation (inspired by BioPython),